mezbaul-h/simple_ffn/README.md

 ## Grid Search (Hyperparameter Tuning)

-Initiate the grid search with the following command:
+You can initiate the grid search with the following command:

 ```shell
 python scripts/grid_search.py